prideout/prideout.github.com/_posts/2015-10-12-emulating-double-precision.md

         gl_Position = u_mvp * vec4(p, 1.0);
     }

-On the CPU side, the eye position is stored with 64-bit precision.
-We're sending it to the GPU using two uniforms: a high part and a low part.
+Note that we're sending the eye position to the GPU using two uniforms: a high part and a low part.
 The following CPU-side code can be used to extract these two parts:

     void split_double(double input, float* hipart, float* lopart) {